The Weeping Woman: Tate held version

 The final version of Picasso's 1937 The Weeping Woman is an abstract portrait of a grief-stricken woman.
 It is an oil painting on canvas measuring 61 x 50 cm and is signed 'Picasso 37' near the centre on the right edge.
 It is one of a series of artworks based on the theme of a woman weeping, which Picasso created while producing Guernica.
 The composition of this painting is highly stylised.
 Picasso used bright colours and bold lines to convey the figure in a complex series of angular shapes and planes.
 Despite its abstract nature, the model for this portrait can be identified as Dora Maar, Picasso's lover.

 Roland Penrose commented on the use of colour in the painting in his biography of Picasso: "The result of using colour in a manner so totally unassociated with grief, for a face in which sorrow is evident in every line, is highly disconcerting.
 As though the tragedy had arrived without warning."

 The face of the weeping woman can be traced directly to the tortured figures depicted in Guernica.
 In particular, the weeping woman continues the theme of mourning that can be seen in the image of the screaming woman holding a dead baby in Guernica.
 Picasso created various versions of the woman's face throughout his series of paintings, with the woman depicted in endless tears and sometimes twisted beyond recognition.

 The Weeping Woman has been described as the most complex, most fragmented and most highly coloured of all the weeping women artworks.
 In addition to the confused mass of hands, mouth, teeth, handkerchief and tears in the centre of the painting, Picasso also depicted the eyes with great analytical attention.
-The Tate draws particular attention to the childlike but striking rendition of the eyes, which have been depicted like boats or overflowing saucers and have been placed on the peaks of the handkerchief to provide an intense exploration of physical and emotional distress.
+The Tate draws particular attention to the childlike but striking rendition of the eyes, which have been depicted as overflowing saucers and have been placed on the peaks of the handkerchief to provide an intense exploration of physical and emotional distress.
 This element was expressed in earlier works that Picasso produced in the same year, which was most intense between 12 and 18 October 1937.
 The earlier paintings also featured the symbol of the handkerchief within the composition.

 The architecture of the weeping woman's face is very distinctive and shares many design elements with the four female figures depicted in Guernica.
 The face is portrayed from mixed viewpoints, with the nose in profile, the mouth shown in three-quarters view and the eyes viewed from the front.
 This treatment of the face is echoed in the faces of the Guernica women.
 However, The Weeping Woman is distinct from these figures in the way that Picasso used cubist forms of fragmentation to depict the face in a series of angular planes, rather than the flat, curvilinear images in Guernica.